malgo1311/Microservices/lab-2-https-microservices/README.md

 as a single microservice, while the back-end is implemented as two separate services: a stock catalog service and an stock order service.

-Note: You are not required to use any code from Lab 1, but please feel free to use any parts of lab 1 for lab 2 if it is useful to you.

 ## Part 1: Implement Your Two-Tiered Stock Bazaar as Microservices

 ### Front-end Service